-The ITOCHU Group believes that it is important for its meat products to be kept in a comfortable environment and to reduce stress and disease in livestock.
-Based on the belief that these animal welfare initiatives will lead to improved productivity and safer livestock products, we are working with meatrelated Group companies and suppliers to promote initiatives for the humane handling of livestock in accordance with local laws.
+Regarding its meat products, the ITOCHU Group believes that it is important for its livestock to be kept in a comfortable environment and to reduce stress and disease.
+Based on the belief that these animal welfare initiatives will lead to improved productivity and safer livestock products, we are working with meat-related Group companies and suppliers to promote initiatives for the humane handling of livestock in accordance with local laws.